ArchipelagoMW/Archipelago/worlds/marioland2/docs/en_Super Mario Land 2.md

 - Swim: Mario will fall through water as though it is air until this is obtained.
 - Hippo Bubble: required to use the bubbles in Hippo Zone to fly.
 - Space Physics: the Space Zone levels will have normal gravity until this is obtained.
+- Super Star Duration Increase: you begin with a drastically lowered invincibility star duration, and these items will increase it.
+This is the main filler item and the number of them appearing in the item pool depends on your settings.

 Additionally, the following items can be shuffled depending on your YAML settings:
 - The 6 Golden Coins: note that the game will still show you the coin being sent to the castle when defeating a boss